btroncone/learn-rxjs/concepts/operator-imports.md

 Pretty soon we have a block of code that is near impossible to understand.
 How can we get the best of both worlds?

-### Chaining Helpers
+### RxJS Helpers

-RxJS (and more, discussed below) now come with a [`pipe`](https://github.com/ReactiveX/rxjs/blob/755df9bf908108974e38aaff79887279f2cde008/src/Observable.ts#L305-L329) helper that alleviates the pain of not having operators on the prototype.
+RxJS now comes with a [`pipe`](https://github.com/ReactiveX/rxjs/blob/755df9bf908108974e38aaff79887279f2cde008/src/Observable.ts#L305-L329) helper that alleviates the pain of not having operators on the prototype.
 We can take the ugly block of code from above:

 ```ts
 import { take } from 'rxjs/operator/take';